-1 Introduction
+1. Introduction

 The empirical analysis of consumption and income dynamics has an important place in a number of key areas of economic research and policy design.
-A large literature aims at understanding income persistence, income inequality and income volatility, see Moffitt and Gottschalk (1995), Baker and Solon (2003) and references in Meghir and Pistaferri (2011).
-A parallel literature studies how income shocks impact consumption and savings decisions, see Hall and Mishkin (1982) and Blundell, Pistaferri and Preston (2008) among many other references.
+A large literature aims at understanding income persistence, income inequality and income volatility, see Moffitt and Gottschalk (1993), Baker and Solon (2003) and references in Meghir and Pistaferri (2011).
+A parallel literature studies how income shocks impact consumption and savings decisions, see Hall and Mishkin (1982) and Blundell et al. (2008) among many other references.
 In this paper our goal is to empirically document the nature of consumption responses, with a particular focus on household heterogeneity and nonlinear persistence.

 Economic models inform the empirical analysis of consumption and income.
 In a standard incomplete markets model of the life cycle, how much a household consumes in a given period is determined by the level of assets, the stage of the life cycle, as well as the income stream, see Deaton (1992) for a comprehensive review.
-Changes to income components with different degrees of persistence lead to different consumption responses.
-In addition, the shape of the consumption function may differ among households for a variety of reasons, such as heterogeneity in preferences or discounting, household-specific returns to assets, or heterogeneous access to other sources of insurance.
+Changes to income components https://doi.org/10.1016/j.jeconom.2023.04.001